EminemBurger/Testris/README.md

 This program is an implementation of the famous game Tetris.
 The programming language used the C.

-The full code can be found in Tetris.c.
+The full code can be found in tetris.c.

 ![myImage](https://media.giphy.com/media/9QTItsh5OBrPgyXO2y/giphy.gif)